Dushyantgoswami/docs/docs/validate/dymension-hub/config.md

 swagger = true
 ```

-5. Restart the service via `systemctl restart dymd`.
+5. If the process is currently running, restart the service via `systemctl restart dymd`.
 Once restarted, the LCD will be available (by default on port `127.0.0.1:1317`).

 ### Set up `external_address` in `config.toml`